 Elephants at Addo Elephant National Park

-With most of South Africa’s major national parks found in the country’s northern bush, Addo Elephant National Park is a unique treat for wildlife watchers on the southern Sunshine Coast.
-The country’s third-largest park at almost 2,000km²/772mi², Addo hosts not just the Big Five but the Big Seven (add great white sharks and southern right whales).
+With most of South Africa’s major national parks found in the country’s northern bush, Addo Elephant National Park is a unique treat for wildlife-watchers on the southern Sunshine Coast.
+The country’s third-largest park at 1,800km²/695mi², Addo hosts not just the Big Five but the Big Seven (add great white sharks and southern right whales).
 Most significant are the 600-plus elephants, remnants of the herds that once roamed the Eastern Cape province, which hunting and farming had reduced to 11 individuals in 1931, when the park was established.

 There are over 400 Cape buffaloes, one of South Africa’s largest disease-free herds.
-And also spotted hyenas, pale-rumped Burchell’s zebras, abundant warthogs and the rare flightless dung beetle – park road signs give this nutrient recycler right of way.
-Addo has good gravel roads and is the world’s most diverse game park according to some estimations.
-It encompasses five biomes (specific environments: Karoo, grassland, fynbos, thicket and forest), the southern hemisphere’s largest and best-preserved coastal dune field and the world’s largest African penguin and Cape gannet breeding grounds, the Algoa Bay islands.
+And also spotted hyenas, pale-rumped plains zebra, abundant warthogs and the rare flightless dung beetle – park road signs give this nutrient recycler right of way.
+Addo has good gravel roads and several affordable rest camps.
+One of the world’s most biodiverse national parks, it encompasses five biomes (specific environments: Karoo, grassland, fynbos, thicket and forest), as well as the southern hemisphere’s largest and best-preserved coastal dune field and the world’s largest African penguin and Cape gannet breeding grounds in the form of the Algoa Bay islands.
 Elephantine indeed.

 3. Shamwari Private GR